Minimum Standards For Grantmaking

 A named safeguarding representative within your organisation

 This person is commonly known as a ‘Designated Safeguarding Lead’.
 They are responsible for making and managing referrals to social services, reporting when problems are discovered and keeping internal records up to date.
-They should keep up to date with any changes in this area and attend training to support them to carry out their role.
+They should be someone with an appropriate level of seniority within your organisation, keep up to date with any changes in this area and attend training to support them to carry out their role.
 More information can be found here.

 Appropriate and regular safeguarding training